sailfishos/python3/Doc/reference/datamodel.rst

       ``sys.last_traceback`` keeps the stack frame alive).
 The first situation can only be remedied by explicitly breaking the cycles; the latter two situations can be resolved by storing ``None`` in ``sys.last_traceback``.
-      Circular references which are garbage are detected when the option cycle detector is enabled (it's on by default), but can only be cleaned up if there are no Python- level :meth:`__del__` methods involved.
-Refer to the documentation for the :mod:`gc` module for more information about how :meth:`__del__` methods are handled by the cycle detector, particularly the description of the ``garbage`` value.
+      Circular references which are garbage are detected and cleaned up when the cyclic garbage collector is enabled (it's on by default).
+Refer to the documentation for the :mod:`gc` module for more information about this topic.

    .. warning::